 For those who could not join or would like to learn more about this fascinating subject, which is longevity, we are preparing a video.

-Longevity Investors Conference 2021 is planned to take place in the beautiful ski resort St. Moritz (Switzerland).
+Longevity Investors Conference 2022 is again planned to take place in the beautiful ski resort St. Moritz (Switzerland).